Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-platform/pip.md

 alwaysopen: false
 ---

-For Altinn Studio Apps there is different type of policy information needed
+For Altinn Platform there is different type of policy information needed

 - The rules defined by end user for a resource
 - The roles a user have for a given resource owner. (reportee)